Ashlye Elizondo Vanderworp

 4. You don’t know everything

-Now, there is some merit to not becoming a leader if you feel like you don’t know everything.
+There's some merit to not becoming a leader if you feel like you don’t know everything.
 Of course, no leader actually knows everything.
 But, for practical reasons alone, if you’re not sure you know Jesus or if you’re having doubts or struggling with your faith, that kind of thing can really spread in a group and make others question too, especially if it’s coming from the leader.
 Though yes, you don’t have to know everything to be a leader, there are some essentials of faith you should be fairly confident in before choosing to lead others.

 Examining Ourselves